Lalloo Alphonse

-Lalloo Alphonse (Malayalam: ലല്ലു അൽഫോൻസ്) is a Malayali singer and assistant professor in English literature.
+Lalloo Alphonse is a Malayali singer and assistant professor in English literature.
 She is a popular Singer and band performer with live performances top listed in YouTube and other social Medias.
 Singing the Indian Semi-Classical Music Hindi film Song "Mere dholna Sun" from Film Bhool Bhulaiya at the wedding eve of her brother is her most recognized performance.
 She sang Malayalam songs at college functions.